code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 The [maven-jaxb2-plugin](https://github.com/highsource/maven-jaxb2-plugin){:target="_blank"}, configured in above POM file, will handle the generation.

 The plugin looks into the defined <var>&lt;schemaDirectory&gt;</var> in order to find any WSDL files for which it needs to generate the Java classes.

-Make sure you copy the <var>helloworld.wsdl</var> under <var>/src/main/resources</var>.
+> Make sure that the <var>helloworld.wsdl</var> file is available under <var>/src/main/resources</var>.

-Trigger the generation via Maven, execute the following command:
+Execute the following Maven command to trigger the code generation:

 {% highlight plaintext %}
 mvn generate-sources
 {% endhighlight %}

-This results in a number of generated classes under <var>/target/generated-sources/xjc</var> amongst which `Person` and `Greeting`.
-We will use these classes when we implement the client and provider of the service.
+This results in a number of generated Java classes under <var>/target/generated-sources/xjc</var>.
+You should find `Person` and `Greeting`.
+We will use these classes when we implement the client and provider of the SOAP service.

 ## 4. Spring Boot Setup

-Spring Boot is used in order to make a Spring JMS example application that you can "just run".
+Spring Boot is used in order to make a Spring WS example application that you can "just run".

 We start by creating a `SpringWsApplication` which contains the `main()` method that uses Spring Boot's `SpringApplication.run()` method to launch the application.